FiveSixEP/Vex-EXP/README.md

 ## What is VEX EXP?

-VEX EXP (Education Platform) is a platform for students to design, build, and program robots using the VEX EXP kit.
+VEX EXP is a platform for students to design, build, and program robots using the VEX EXP kit.
 The kit includes various components such as motors, sensors, and a microcontroller that allows the robot to be controlled using code.

 ## Getting Started